This post may contain affiliate links. Please read my disclosure and privacy policy.

 Use a spoon to drizzle the melted chocolate on top of each date half.
 There’s no need to fully dip these in the chocolate because the date is already sweet!
 I think these taste best with only chocolate on top.

 While the chocolate is still warm, sprinkle some flaky sea salt on top for a sweet and salty treat.
+Repeat the process until all of the dates have been topped with chocolate.
+Place the plate or pan in the fridge or freezer to help the chocolate harden faster.

 chocolate and salt added to each date on a plate.